Sage-is/WEB-Sage.Education-docs/docs/tutorials/web-search/duckduckgo.md

 ### Setup

-No setup is required to use DuckDuckGo API for Sage WebUI's built in web search!
-DuckDuckGo works out of the box in Sage WebUI.
+No setup is required to use DuckDuckGo API for Sage.is AI-UI's built in web search!
+DuckDuckGo works out of the box in Sage.is AI-UI.

 :::note
 There is a possibility of your web searches being rate limited.